 Does your local group/organization have an upcoming event that you want to share with the community?
-Or, perhaps you have a video you’d like to share — from a local event, sports game, or even just a snapshot of life in Grey Highlands?
-We would love to feature it on our Cultural TV Channel, and can’t wait to see what you have to share!
+Do you have a video or photos you’d like to share from a local event or a snapshot of life in Grey Highlands?
+We would love to feature it on our Cultural TV Channel and Newsletter – and there’s no cost to submit!

-✓ Posters must be in JPG format and in widescreen size (16:9)
+✓ Posters must be in JPG or format and in widescreen size (16:9)

 ✓ Event must be open to all members of the public (no private/membership type events)